An Entropy Clustering Approach for Assessing Visual Question Difficulty: Clustering visual questions with entropy

 For difficult visual questions the number of unique answers is large, \ie annotators highly disagree, while for easy questions numbers are small and they agree (5.39 for cluster 9, 1.72 for cluster 0).
 Now the following question arises; how much do different models (dis)agree, \ie do they produce the same answer or different answers?

 To see this, we define the overlap of model predictions.
 We have 9 models (BUTD, MFB, MFH, BAN-4/8, MCAN-small/large, Pythia v0.3 and v0.1 (Q+I)), and we define the ``overlap'' of the answers to be 9 when all models predict the same answer.
 For example, if we have two different answers to a certain question, each answer produced (supported) by respectively four and five models, then the answer overlaps are four and five, and we call the larger one a \emph{max overlap}.
 Therefore, larger max overlap indicates a higher degree of agreement among the models.
 Figure \ref{fig:model_disagreement} shows histograms of visual questions with different number of unique answers.
 The legend shows the details of max overlap.
+Figure \ref{fig:model_disagreement_correct_only} shows similar histograms but the max overlap is counted with correct model answers only.

 For clusters 0 and 1, almost visual questions have one or two unique answers, and the models highly agree (max overlap of 9 is dominant).
 This is expected because most visual questions in these clusters are of Yes/No type, and models tend to agree by predicting either of two answers.
 Apparently clusters 2, 3, and 4 look similar; dominant max overlap is 9.
 This means that all of 9 models predict the same answer to almost half of visual questions even when annotators disagree to five different answers.
-In contrast, models predict different answers to visual questions of clusters 6 -- 9 even when annotators agree and there is a single ground truth answer (this is the case in the middle of cluster 9 column in Figure \ref{fig:examples}).
+In contrast, models predict different answers to visual questions of clusters 6 -- 9 even when annotators agree and there is a single ground truth answer (this is the case in the middle of cluster 8 column in Figure \ref{fig:examples}).
 Filling this gap may be a promising research direction for the next generation VQA models.